 Who’s Responsible

 In Wales you can register to vote from the age of 14, and you can vote from the age of 16 in Senedd and local elections in Wales.
 You can also become involved in grassroots campaigns and global campaigns from any age.
-The Senedd agrees that Welsh young people need more education to support political participation, and have create resources and outreach projects to support Welsh schools in delivering political education.
+The Senedd agrees that Welsh young people need more education to support political participation, and have created resources and outreach projects to support Welsh schools in delivering political education.

 You can politically participate by engaging with any of the key issues featured in this website, or use the templates for action to engage with issues of your own choosing.
 You can register to vote from the age of 14 in Wales, vote in council and national elections from the age of 16, and educate yourself by engaging with a wide range of political resources.